RigsOfRods/docs.rigsofrods.org/source/gameplay/tuning.md

 Tuning
 ============

-!!! warning
-	This feature is in development.
-It will be made available in an upcoming release.
-If you're interested in trying this out today, download the latest [development build](https://forum.rigsofrods.org/threads/ror-development-builds-for-windows-and-linux.696/).

 ## Introduction

-The tuning menu is a new single player feature available for vehicles.
+Introduced in version 2026.01, the tuning menu is a new single player feature available for vehicles.
 It enables the ability to install add-on parts, toggle visibility of meshes and visual effects, flip wheel direction, and save/load tuneups.

 Tuning is currently disabled in Multiplayer, support will be added in a future release.